 Many have been confused by what Christ said.
 It has been thought that people can somehow have God's Kingdom within their heart.
 This is not true.
 Christ said that the majority of these men he was in the mist of were hypocrites-blind leaders of the blind, full of extortion and self-indulgence (Mat.
 15:14, 23:25).
 In fact, many of these men wanted Christ put to death (John 8:37).
 They were actually opposed to the advancement of God's Kingdom at that time.
 Would Christ say that these heretics that they had the Kingdom of God in their hearts?
 No.

 The Bible refers to the heart over 900 times.
-Upon examination of each verse, there is no evidence supporting the view that God's Kingdom is a mere concept that dwells in the heart.
-Therefore, since the Kingdom of God does not dwell within the hearts of people, what exactly did Christ mean?
+Upon careful examination of each verse, there is no evidence supporting the view that God's Kingdom dwells in the heart.
+Instead, Christ said: